Course Catalog 2024-2025

 1001.1 Smith College Social Events Accessibility Policy

-Accessibility Policy Smith College is committed to compliance with both the spirit and the letter of the Americans with Disabilities Act.
-The goal of the college is to assure not only non-discrimination but to provide for full participation of persons with disabilities in all aspects of campus life.
+Smith College is committed to compliance with both the spirit and the letter of the Americans with Disabilities Act.
+The goal of the college is to assure non-discrimination, to respond proactively in instances of discrimination, and to reasonably provide for full participation of persons with disabilities in all aspects of campus life.

-The following private entities and activities are considered public accommodations under the ADA: establishments serving food or drink, theatres, lecture and concert halls, sports facilities and places of exhibition, entertainment, recreation, and private undergraduate or postgraduate schools.
+The following entities and activities are considered public accommodations under the ADA: establishments serving food or drink; theatres; lecture halls; concert venues; sports facilities; places of exhibition, entertainment and recreation; and private undergraduate and postgraduate schools.

 Any activities planned and scheduled to take place on the Smith campus that are open, or advertised as open, to the Smith community, the Five College community, or the general public should be accessible to persons with all types of disabilities.